Tunable liquid-solid hybrid thermal metamaterials with a topology transition: Results

-Figures~2I-J present the averaged liquid velocity and temperature in the core region as functions of the external hydraulic pressure, respectively.
+Figs.~\ref{F2}{\it I} and {\it J} present the averaged liquid velocity and temperature in the core region as functions of the external hydraulic pressure, respectively.
 We note that the hybrid metamaterial significantly modifies the averaged fluid velocity, demonstrating manipulation of liquid flows in parallel with heat manipulation.
 The averaged temperature in the core region is also considerably changed.
 The maximum temperature difference between the averaged temperatures of the metadevice and the reference can reach $3^{\circ}C$.
-With increasing hydraulic pressure difference $\Delta P$, the averaged temperature of the core region approaches $T_{\rm h} = 343$~K, which is consistent with Figs.~2D and G. In particular, the insets in Figs.~2I and J show the liquid velocity and temperature profiles when $\Delta P = 1000$~Pa, demonstrating a concrete thermal concentration effect.
+With increasing hydraulic pressure difference $\Delta P$, the averaged temperature of the core region approaches $T_{\rm h}$ = 343~K, which is consistent with Figs.~\ref{F2}{\it D} and {\it G}.
+In particular, the insets in Figs.~\ref{F2}{\it I} and {\it J} show the liquid velocity and temperature profiles when $\Delta P$ = 1000~Pa, demonstrating a concrete thermal concentration effect.

-For the completeness of the investigations, we also design and study another solid-liquid hybrid thermal metamaterial where convective thermal transport leads to thermal cloaking and conductive thermal transport leads to thermal concentration in the supplementary text S2.
+For the completeness of the investigations, we also design and study another liquid-solid hybrid thermal metamaterial where convective thermal transport leads to thermal cloaking and conductive thermal transport leads to thermal concentration in {\it SI Appendix}, section S5.
 We find that with the increase of the external hydraulic pressure, thermal transport switches from conduction dominant to convection dominant.
 Meanwhile, the function of the thermal metamaterial switches from thermal concentration to thermal cloaking, leading to a topological switch in the virtual space from trivial to topological.